shyouhei/consttime_memequal/README.md

 This kind of routine must be provided a priori but [[Feature
 #10098]](https://bugs.ruby-lang.org/issues/10098) is not yet
 implemented.
-We have to make glude code for now.
+We have to make glue code for now.

 ## Provided functionality